Mongol Empire: Mongol Civil War

-Campaigns of Kublai Khan (1264–1294)
+Campaigns of Kublai Khan (1264–94)

 In the south, after the fall of Xiangyang in 1273, the Mongols sought the final conquest of the Song dynasty in South China.
 In 1271, Kublai renamed the new Mongol regime in China as the Yuan dynasty and sought to sinicize his image as Emperor of China to win the control of the Chinese people.
 Kublai moved his headquarters to Khanbaliq, the genesis for what later became the modern city of Beijing.
 His establishment of a capital there was a controversial move to many Mongols who accused him of being too closely tied to Chinese culture.

 The Mongols were eventually successful in their campaigns against (Song) China, and the Chinese Song imperial family surrendered to the Yuan in 1276, making the Mongols the first non-Chinese people to conquer all of China.
 Kublai used his base to build a powerful empire, creating an academy, offices, trade ports and canals, and sponsoring arts and science.
 Mongol records list 20,166 public schools created during his reign.

 After achieving actual or nominal dominion over much of Eurasia and successfully conquering China, Kublai pursued further expansion.
 His invasions of Burma and Sakhalin were costly, and his attempted invasions of Đại Việt (northern Vietnam) and Champa (southern Vietnam) ended in devastating defeat, but secured vassal statuses of those countries.
 The Mongol armies were repeatedly beaten in Đại Việt and were crushed at the Battle of Bạch Đằng (1288).

 Nogai and Konchi, the khan of the White Horde, established friendly relations with the Yuan dynasty and the Ilkhanate.
 Political disagreement among contending branches of the family over the office of great khan continued, but the economic and commercial success of the Mongol Empire continued despite the squabbling.

 In 1274 and again in 1281, Kublai Khan invaded Japan on two separate occasions.
 However, he was not able to conquer Japan.
+In the period of the Mongol invasion, the battles of Bun'ei and Kōan were fought along the coast of Hakata Bay near modern-day Fukuoka.